CollaboRateMgmt/CollaboRate/README.md

 Open source business models can use this process.
 Also, we hope that duplicate effort among open source projects is minimal.
 So people can do unique work that is important to the world, and earn at the same time.

 The [open-source bounty model](https://en.wikipedia.org/wiki/Open-source_bounty) is the best open source business model.
-It allows significant rewards to be crowdsourced from an unlimited number of requestors, for enhancing or fixing open source software.
+It allows crowdfunding of significant rewards from an unlimited number of requestors.
+The requests are to fix or enhance open source software.
 Soon, we will specify how to use CollaboRate with this model.
 We may also fund the development of CollaboRate with this model!

 # Detailed Benefits for Employees and their Organizations
 - Complete projects in record time using huge crowds of people.
 Never miss a customer deadline again!